futtta/async-javascript/readme.txt

 = 2.18.04.23 =

 * While continued refactoring of backend code internally, no functionality should be affected.
+* Re-arrange content on the different tabs.
 * Remove all images from the project such as the animated hands and progress bar gif.
 * Remove empty rows that added unnecessary space.
 * Switch buttons to use WordPress button styles.
-* Fix broken Dashboard Widget from 18.03.15 and reduce font-size to fix text overflow.
+* Fix broken Dashboard Widget from 2.18.03.15 and reduce font-size to fix text overflow.
 * remove all CSS !important declarations for easier CSS styling.
 * remove inline CSS styles.
 * switch to a CSS based progress bar.